 24. Check out the new Activate Games experience in Plano

 If physical challenges float your boat you might also be interested in Activate Games.
-The indoor, interactive gaming experience, has just opened a new location in the Dallas-Fort Worth area offering an exciting new futuristic form of entertainment and competition.
+The indoor, interactive gaming experience, recently opened a new location in the Dallas-Fort Worth area offering an exciting new futuristic form of entertainment and competition.

 Fusing technology and physical activity, the Winnipeg-based company has a wide range of high-tech, real-life games.
 Hundreds of combinations of live-action challenges have been designed to test physical and mental agility pitting teams against each other in one to three-minute face-offs.